 What Other Issues Can Affect Your Cockapoo’s Nose

 As a dog ages, the colour of its nose may vary.
-Many puppies are born with noses that are tinged with the colour of their skin.
+Many puppies are born with noses tinged with the colour of their skin.
 It will become the typical black nose as they get older.
 A dark brown nose or one that matches the colour of the dog’s coat can also be found in various breeds.

-For the most part, your dog’s nose colour will remain the same as an adult’s.
+Most importantly, your dog’s nose colour will remain the same as an adult’s.
 That is until they reach their senior years.

 Tyrosinase, the enzyme responsible for ageing-related depigmentation, may be blamed; senior dogs tend to have weaker enzymes.
 From a dark black, you might see a little brown tint.
 Some dogs have noses that turn pink as they age.
 There is nothing to worry about in this situation.
-It’s similar to the way humans go grey as they get into their senior years.
+It’s similar to how humans go grey as they get into their senior years.

 Vitiligo causes pigmentation problems that affect the entire body; it’s a disease that affects humans and dogs.
-Vitiligo is essentially an autoimmune illness; therefore, you should speak with your veterinarian about available treatment options.
+Vitiligo is an autoimmune illness; therefore, you should speak with your veterinarian about available treatment options.